 Types of jobs that will be required

-The chart that follows lists many of the jobs during construction that could be available in the first two years or so of construction, following a Final Investment Decision.
-The jobs will be needed at different times during the first two years of the construction period, and more information will be provided as it becomes available.
-For more details about any of the jobs listed, we have provided a four-digit National Occupation Code (NOC), which you can use to look up the job online at www5.hrsdc.gc.ca.
+Different types of jobs will be needed at different times during the first two years of the construction period, and more information will be provided as it becomes available.
+For more details about any of the jobs, we have provided a four-digit National Occupation Code (NOC), which you can use to look up jobs online at www5.hrsdc.gc.ca.

 More information on the certification and training required (including training suppliers) can be found on the following websites: